k11q/mini-moulinette/README.md

 This is now day 11 of piscine.
 I have wasted so many hours getting evaluated, doing evaluation, waiting for evaluation, only to come back redoing it again because I kept making silly mistakes.
 I wish I can check my code thoroughly before submitting, but that too, will take a lot of my time.
 This is why I build this so I can stop wasting my time and many others, and shut moulinette up with just a single submission.

-## Disclaimer

-Mini-moulinette doesn't check if there's extra files or norm, you need to do it manually.
-Pair it with `norminette` and `ls */*` , you are good to go!

 ## How Does It Work?

 ![screenshot](screenshot.jpg)